ddunbar/swift-evolution/proposals/NNNN-swiftpm-c-language-targets.md

 ## Motivation

+Developers need a simple mechanism for "falling back" to C when they need to access APIs which are inadequately or poorly bridged to Swift, or when they need to implement behavior which is better done in low-level C than Swift.

 Swift has easy interoperability with C based languages through the use of the Clang modules system.
-We would like Swift packages to be able to include C targets which can be exposed to Swift directly as part of a single package.
+We would like Swift packages to be able to include simple C targets which build primarily with the Swift package manager and can be exposed to Swift directly as part of a single package.

-This gives developers a simple mechanism for "falling back" to C when they need to access APIs which are inadequately or poorly bridged to Swift, or when they need to implement behavior which is better done in low-level C than Swift.
+This proposal does not address C targets which do not fit into these requirements.

 ## Proposed solution